 Here's a few answers to most common Questions asked by the customers.

 We use standard rooms at two or three star hotels in Kathmandu with breakfast included.
 Along the trekking routes, teahouses/lodges generally provide basic clean facilities with a mattress and a quilt or blanket.
-We can also offer you Ace the Himalaya sleeping bags if needed (to be returned after the trip) but it is a good idea to always have your own sleeping equipment.The lodges in trekking routes usually provide single and double rooms or occasionally a dormitory.
+We can also offer you Ace the Himalaya sleeping bags if needed (to be returned after the trip) but it is a good idea to always have your own sleeping equipment.The lodges in trekking routes usually provide twin-share rooms or occasionally a dormitory.
 At times when possible, dining will be around a bonfire.
 In tea houses, food will be prepared in the kitchen which you should not enter without permission.
-The toilet in tea houses provides essential and basic facilities and are always outside the room.
+The toilet in the teahouses provides essential and basic facilities and are always outside the room.

 Ace the Himalaya is all about providing you with local insights, lifestyle as well as adventure.
 Depending on the nature of the travel, the transportation to and from the destination varies from domestic flights to vehicular transportation to even piggyback rides on mules and yaks.
 We provide you only those options which enhance your local experience while allowing you to travel comfortably and efficiently.
 We use private tourist vehicles for sightseeing, city tours and pickups.
 Depending on the group size we use cars, minibus, vans or alternatively 4WD, more maneuverable in traveling along the narrow and bumpy roads of Nepal.
 All the vehicles are usually air-conditioned unless we are traveling in cooler areas.

 For domestic flights (Kathmandu – Lukla – Kathmandu), we use Tara Air, Yeti Air, Goma Air-popular domestic airlines.